-This Sour Cream Banana Bread beat out the competitors and won the hearts of a room full of women.
+This Sour Cream Banana Bread beat out the competitors and won the hearts of a room full of friends.
 Banana Bread with sour cream and brown sugar is moist, full of banana flavor, and easy to make.
 This one bowl recipe really is the best!

 A Banana Bread Recipe Worthy of a Wedding Cake